CodeRam2211/Asfalis/README.md

 # Asfαlis(ασφαλής)
-In light of the recent pandemic ' covid 19', this app was built for detecting people not wearing masks and can help you maintain distance fro these people.
+In light of the recent pandemic ' covid 19', this app was built for detecting people not wearing masks and can help you maintain distance from these people.
 This program consists of two parts
 Mask Detector Program built by Srijan using tensorflow lite, Keras and android studio
 ### PC version
 ####  Initial Setup
-This project requires python to be installed and python added to PATH variable in case of windows. please run the following command in the MaskDetectorV2 directory using cmd
+This project requires python to be installed and python added to PATH variable in case of windows. please run the following command in the MaskDetectorV2 directory using cmd or terminal

-        pip install -r requirements.txt this directory consists of the files used to go to the directory in which the project is present using cmd or terminal (as the case may be) and run the following command:
+        pip install -r requirements.txt this directory consists of the files used to train the dataset initially and also the prototype for the pc version

+go to the directory in which the project is present using cmd or terminal (as the case may be) and run the following command:

          python capture.py